3ls-it/Album_Tools/README.md

   It was built and is used on Unix-like systems and requires `FFMPEG` to do the reencoding and `yt-dlp` to download.
 Any site|service that `yt-dlp` supports, is supported by `album-tools`.
 As such, it is important to keep `yt-dlp` (and the other dependencies) up to date.

   When downloading an album, the album art is downloaded with the tracks.
-The files are re-encoded (Ogg Opus by default), and the filenames are pre-pended with the track number, and the track number is written to the metadata.
+The files are re-encoded (Ogg Opus by default), the filenames are pre-pended with the track number, and the track number is written to the metadata.

 ### Installation